 - Using a self-help book.
 This works well for many people.
 Most of the books use the principles of Cognitive Behavioural Therapy (CBT) - see below.

-Family and friendsSomeone with troublesome anxiety or a phobia may not talk about their feelings, even with family or close friends.
+Family and friendsSomeone with troublesome anxiety or may not talk about their feelings, even with family or close friends.

 Even so, it is usually obvious that things are not right.
 The sufferer will tend to look pale and tense, and may easily be startled by normal sounds such as a door-bell ringing or a car's horn.